-Welcome to Baldwin County Virtual Secondary School, Alabama's first virtual high school.
-We are excited to provide Baldwin County students a fully accredited, flexible pathway for earning a diploma from the comfort of home.
+Welcome to Baldwin County Virtual School, Alabama's first virtual school.
+We are excited to provide Baldwin County students with a fully accredited, flexible pathway for earning a diploma from the comfort of home.
 Online learning presents unique opportunities that transcend traditional "brick and mortar" education.
-BCVSS students organize their own school day without the confines of a pre-determined timetable, all while meeting the same graduation requirements as a traditional public school program.
+BCVS students organize their own school day without the confines of a pre-determined timetable, all while meeting the same graduation requirements as a traditional public school program.
 Of course, with flexibility comes responsibility.
 Along with admission criteria, students must maintain a minimal GPA to be re-admitted the following school year.
-For highly motivated students who want to be in the driver's seat of their own education, BCVSS offers tremendous opportunities:
+For highly motivated students who want to be in the driver's seat of their own education, BCVS offers tremendous opportunities:

 - Dual Enrollment (earn college credits and high school credits simultaneously)

 - Flexible scheduling allows for hobbies/travel/interests/work

 - Acceleration through summer semester/early graduation

 - Advanced Placement courses